This is an updated post about the slaughter of Marius the giraffe and how the Copenhagen Zoo managed this event in the eyes of the public.

 The conversation surrounding Marius has yet to die down and realizing the repercussions of their actions, the Copenhagen Zoo has gone into clean-up mode.
 Anyone looking to spruce up their public relations skills can take a lesson on what not to do from the Copenhagen Zoo.

 First, let’s take a look at today’s stats.
-A few short hours after the debacle unfolded, the Copenhagen Zoo was sporting 2,638 one out of five star reviews.
-Today, a mere twenty four hours since the news hit social media, their count is up to 3,272 one out of five star reviews.
+A few short hours after the debacle unfolded the Copenhagen Zoo was sporting 2,638 one out of five star reviews.
+Today, a mere 24 hours since the news hit social media, their count is up to 3,272 one out of five star reviews.
 Ouch.
 If this doesn’t demonstrate the power of social media, I don’t know what does.
 Twitter is still a buzz with a #CopenhagenZoo tag popping up at least once per minute.
 The petition to remove Bengt Holst from his leading position at the zoo has reached an astonishing 14,288 signatures out of the 15,000 requested.
 Though, how much power this will have is debatable, seeing as the previous petition to save Marius fell on cold shoulders.

 There are many lessons to be learned in this kind of situation.
 The first, don’t be so ignorant.
-I’m not going to get into an animal rights debate today (mainly because I feel way too strongly about the situation), but honestly, the death was unnecessary.
+I’m not going to get into an animal rights debate today (mainly because I feel way too strongly about the issue), but honestly, the death was unnecessary.
 It was unnecessary from both an animal rights perspective, as well as a business perspective, which is ultimately what a zoo (any zoo) is and not the educational institution that they like to promote themselves as–whoops, there I go with my personal opinions.

 Throughout this incident, the Copenhagen Zoo has taken the scientific as well as economic perspective on the situation.
 Not once have they addressed the public’s ethical concerns.
 Companies are no longer about science and economics.
 With the invention of social media, companies have to adapt to be social and engaged with their audience.
 Two traits that the Copenhagen Zoo seems to have completely missed out on.